-The clitoris is central to the experience.
-Don’t be fooled: the clitoris isn’t just the tiny structure you see externally, it’s actually quite extensive with crurae, or legs, which extend well into the labia.
+The clitoris is central to the female orgasm.
+Don’t be fooled: the clitoris isn’t just the tiny structure you see externally.
+It’s actually quite extensive with crura, or legs, which extend well into the labia.
 Other fun facts?
 The clitoris houses more than 8,000 nerve endings.
 It’s super sensitive!
 It has erectile tissue, similar to the penis in a man, and becomes engorged and erect with stimulation.
 It’s no wonder that most women need direct clitoral stimulation to achieve orgasm.
 In fact, more than 70% of women will not achieve orgasm from intercourse alone.

-Be present.
-Surely, you’re not going to get there if your thinking about putting in the next load of laundry or buying those fancy shoes you’ve been eyeing.
+- Be present.
+Surely, you’re not going to reach orgasm if you’re thinking about what happened at work today or everything you need to get done tomorrow.
 It’s vital to put that busy mind to rest and be in the moment.
-Mindfulness works.

-Optimize your lifestyle for sex.
+- Optimize your lifestyle for sex.
 A healthy diet means a healthy heart and a healthy weight.
 I recommend the heart healthy Mediterranean diet as a lifestyle.
-Smoking interferes with blood flow, and this includes perfusion to the genitals.
+Smoking interferes with blood flow, including to the genitals.
 Just don’t smoke.
 Alcohol is ok in moderation.
-Exercise is beneficial; if biking or spin class is your thing, adjust your seat and handlebars to avoid numbness to the vulva; yes nerve compression ‘down there’ can influence orgasm potential.
+Exercise is beneficial; if biking or spin class is your thing, adjust your seat and handlebars to avoid numbness to the vulva.
+Nerve compression around the vulva can definitely influence orgasm potential.

-Address underlying medical issues.
-Hypertension, cardiovascular disease and diabetes, if left untreated, can negatively influence blood flow and it doesn’t discriminate where in the body is affected.
+- Address any underlying medical issues.
+Hypertension, cardiovascular disease and diabetes, if left untreated, can negatively influence blood flow, including to the genitals.
 Less blood to the genitals means less satisfaction.
 Remember to manage chronic medical issues.

-As hormone changes occur during menopause, so might the orgasm experience.
-What used to feel like a “thunderstorm” might seem like a “light drizzle” and that can be a frustrating change.
+- As hormone changes occur during menopause, so might the orgasm experience.
+What used to feel like a thunderstorm might seem like a light drizzle now, and that can be a frustrating change.
 Occasionally, lack of adequate lubrication is the issue.
-You can ensure vaginal moisture and lubrication with foreplay, or you can look to your favorite lube for a little help.
-Revaree®, a hyaluronic acid-based vaginal insert, is a wonderful non-hormonal moisturizer and lubricant meant to help ease vaginal dryness and improve elasticity, when used regularly.
-Some women prefer to use topical, vaginal estrogen to supplement their own decline of hormones, and that’s ok too.
-I also recommend dusting off your vibrator.
-Vibration enhances blood flow and orgasm … doctor’s orders!
+You can ensure vaginal moisture and lubrication with foreplay, or you can look to your favorite lube or vaginal moisturizer for a little help.

-Ristela is a unique blend of antioxidants and amino acids thought to enhance blood flow to the genitals during sexual stimulation.
-It increases nitric oxide production which works to dilate blood vessels and improve sexual response.
-Ristela has been shown in multiple clinical studies to safely and effectively increase the strength and frequency of orgasm as well as enhance general sexual satisfaction in sexually active women, when used consistently.
-Give it a try!
+Ristela® is a unique blend of antioxidants and amino acids that helps enhance blood flow to the genitals during sexual stimulation.
+It increases nitric oxide production which dilates blood vessels and improves sexual response.
+Ristela has been shown in multiple clinical studies to safely and effectively increase the strength and frequency of orgasm and enhance general sexual satisfaction in sexually active women,* when used consistently.

 The health benefits of sex have been demonstrated over and over again.
-Orgasms feel great, relieve stress, help with sleep, burn calories, strengthen pelvic floor muscles and provide a general sense of well being.
-True, the stars may need to be aligned to achieve orgasm… but a little help in the blood flow department certainly can’t hurt!
+Orgasms feel great, relieve stress, help with sleep, burn calories, strengthen pelvic floor muscles and provide a general sense of well-being.
+True, at times the stars may need to be aligned to achieve orgasm… but a little help with the tips above certainly can’t hurt!